 S$1,900 - S$6,000

 |S$1,800 - S$7,000|

 If you’re on a budget, renting may be the more viable option as it gives you the bare minimum of having a space to come home to every day.
 If you can do without the housekeeping services and loathe socialising, you’ll definitely save more if you choose to rent.

 Sometimes, all we want is a conducive space of our own where we can let our creative juices flow.
 And that’s what renting a home can give you.

-Though renting a room may mean living with your landlord, there won’t be social events and activities that you’ll be peer pressured into joining, unlike at a co-living space.
-In fact, most tenants and landlords typically go about their day with out conversing with one another.
+Though renting a room may mean living with your landlord, there won’t be social events and activities that you’ll be peer pressured into joining, unlike in a co-living space.
+In fact, most tenants and landlords typically go about their day without conversing with one another.

 3. Live anywhere on the island

 Another perk of renting a flat would be the freedom of choosing absolutely anywhere you want to stay.
-Be it near your office once WFH arrangements ceases or living near your family, there’s a myriad of listings available on PropertyGuru or 99.co that offers a wider range of location options.
+Be it near your office once WFH arrangements cease or living near your family, there’s a myriad of listings available on PropertyGuru or 99.co that offer a wider range of location options.

 Because of the sheer number of spaces up for rental, you can choose a home catered specifically to your needs.
 A two-bedroom HDB flat that’s north-facing at the heart of Hougang beside your favourite bak chor mee stall that’s fully furnished?
 Chances are you’ll probably find one that can come close to it.